Beta (finance): Adding an asset to the market portfolio

 This suggests that an asset with $\beta$ greater than 1 increases the portfolio variance, while an asset with $\beta$ less than 1 decreases it if added in a small amount.

 Beta as a linear operator

 Market-beta can be weighted, averaged, added, etc. That is, if a portfolio consists of 80% asset A and 20% asset B, then the beta of the portfolio is 80% times the beta of asset A and 20% times the beta of asset B.

-Choice of market portfolio and risk-free rate
+Financial analysis

 In practice, the choice of index makes relatively little difference in the market betas of individual assets, because broad value-weighted market indexes tend to move closely together.

-Academics tend to prefer to work with a value-weighted market portfolio due to its attractive aggregation properties and its close link with the CAPM.
-Practitioners tend to prefer to work with the S&P500 due to its easy in-time availability and availability to hedge with stock index futures.
+Academics tend to prefer to work with a value-weighted market portfolio due to its attractive aggregation properties and its close link with the capital asset pricing model (CAPM).
+Practitioners tend to prefer to work with the S&P 500 due to its easy in-time availability and availability to hedge with stock index futures.

-A reasonable argument can be made that the U.S. stock market is too narrow, omitting all sorts of other domestic and international asset classes.
-Thus another occasional choice would be the use of international indexes, such as the MSCI EAFE.
-However, even these indexes have returns that are surprisingly similar to the stock market.

-A benchmark can even be chosen to be similar to the assets chosen by the investor.
-For example, for a person who owns S&P 500 index funds and gold bars, the index would combine the S&P 500 and the price of gold.
-However, the resulting beta would no longer be a market-beta in the typical meaning of the term.

-The choice of whether to subtract the risk-free rate (from both own returns and market rates of return) before estimating market-betas is similarly inconsequential.
-When this is done, usually one selects an interest rate equivalent to the time interval (i.e., a one-day or one-month Treasury interest rate.)